 - 1. The Third Party Lender must be in place at the time of application and must be evidenced by a letter of intent/term sheet or commitment letter included in the application package outlining the terms and conditions of the Interim and/or Third Party Loan to enable SBA to evaluate the 504 application. - 2.
 The terms of the Third Party Loan are defined in 13 CFR §120.921. - 3.
 The Third Party Loan may be closed and begin amortizing prior to the debenture funding as long as the Third Party Lender obtains the borrower's written consent. - 4.
 The Third Party Lender's note and loan documents must not have any cross-default, "deem-at-risk," or any other provisions which allow the Third Party Lender to make demand prior to maturity unless the loan is in default. - 5.
-Unless otherwise approved in writing by D/OFPO or their designee, the Third Party Lender may obtain additional collateral or other security for the Third Party Loan in addition to its lien on the Project Property ("Additional Collateral") only if in the event of liquidation: - a) The Third Party Lender liquidates or otherwise exhausts all reasonable avenues of collection with respect to the Additional Collateral no later than the disposition of the Project Property, and a) An interest rate swap is a contract between two parties where one party pays a fee in exchange for an agreement by the other party to pay any interest in excess of an established amount.
+The Third Party Lender must not establish a preference beyond its rights as a senior lender on the Third Party Loan without the prior written consent of the CDC/SBA.
+If SBA has knowledge (through a letter of intent/notice or commitment letter from the Interim and or Third Party Lender presented with the application package) of a requirement by the Third Party Lender for collateral in addition to the Project Property, SBA's issuance of an Authorization will be considered to be prior written consent for the preference.
+SBA may or may not choose to take a subordinate position on the additional collateral based upon the factors listed in Chapter 3.
+If the Third Party Lender does take additional collateral or otherwise have a preference, in the case of liquidation, any proceeds received as a result of a preference must be applied to the Third Party Lender's debt prior to the proceeds from liquidation of common collateral held by the CDC/SBA and the Third Party Lender.
+If the additional collateral or other preference no longer exists at the time of liquidation or has insufficient value to justify the cost of collection, then the Third Party Lender is not required to liquidate such collateral or other preference provided the Third Party Lender notified CDC/SBA and obtained CDC/SBA's written consent.
+(13 CFR §120.925) - 6.
+Interest Rate Swap Contracts a) An interest rate swap is a contract between two parties where one party pays a fee in exchange for an agreement by the other party to pay any interest in excess of an established amount.
 The contract may last for all or part of the term of the loan.
 The swap contract only relates to the payment of interest.